jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 The solution is to define a job in the calling workflow that declares a series of `outputs` that contain the configuration data.
-Subsequent jobs that require the variables may declare a dependency on that job using a `needs` clause.
+Subsequent jobs that require these variables may declare a dependency on that job using a `needs` clause.
 For example, a subsequent job in the workflow may declare `needs: [export_vars]` and then access the values of the configuration variables using the following syntax: `${{ needs.export_vars.outputs.app-working-dir }}`.